snowdriftcoop/snowdrift/README.md

 In any event, be sure to add the new migrations/migrateN file to git when you commit the corresponding schema changes, and update devDB.sql to match.

+When merging migrations, always put any you've added on the end - don't merge them into migration files others have probably already run.

 Happy hacking!